 Pit toilets and portable toilets may be allowed in some rural regions.
 Permits are required, and specific rules must be followed.
 Compost toilets aren’t explicitly addressed.
 You can see the rules here.

 The law says that composting, incinerating toilets, and holding tanks can only be used if an approved graywater disposal method is also provided.
 With pit privies, you must have a contract with a certified pumper.

 See detailed Alabama Off Grid Laws

 Alaska Off Grid Laws

 Alaska has very progressive microgrid laws.
-These laws make it possible for an individual to qualify as a “utility provider” and completely disconnect from the main electric grid.
+These laws allow individuals to qualify as a “utility provider” and completely disconnect from the main electric grid.
 However, off-grid solar may not be feasible in many areas of the state where there isn’t much daylight during winter.
 In fact, the majority of microgrids in Alaska run off of diesel.
-Alaska does have a state net metering policy for solar but does not offer any state incentives for installing solar.
+Alaska has a state net metering policy for solar but no state incentives for installing solar.
 (14, 15)